Python testing

 Formatting

-We use black to autoformat our Python code. black is invoked by Tox using the lint environment (this will also run ruff and isort):
+We use ruff to do black-compatible formatting of our Python code. ruff is invoked by Tox using the lint environment (this will also run bandit to do Python-specific static security analysis).

 tox -e lint